yellowtree/geoip-detect/readme.txt

 AJAX mode:
 * NEW: The JS function `geoip_detect.set_override_with_merge` can modify the override record in one property, merging it with the currently saved property

+Other minor changes:
+* If you want to enable more Warnings (e.g. while debugging), you can add `define('GEOIP_DETECT_DEBUG', true)` to your wp-config.php or so.

 = 5.0.0 =
 In this release, there a small breaking changes marked by [!].